GabriPaganelli/pantheon-network-analysis/README.md

 ### Results

-- Structural analysis: degree distribution, giant component, clustering coefficients
+- Structural analysis: degree distribution, clustering coefficients
 - Centrality: top figures by betweenness, PageRank, and HITS
 - Communities: network partition by domain and continent
 - ERGM: structural and attribute-level factors associated with HPI, Views, and BCI